The major cases successfully litigated by the Prison Law Office include cases in the following categories:

 In re Smith

-A state Court of Appeal overturned a Governor’s parole recission that was not based on “some evidence” and an individualized consideration of the case factors.
+A state Court of Appeal overturned a Governor’s parole rescission that was not based on “some evidence” and an individualized consideration of the case factors.

 Thompson/Bogovich v.
 Davis